yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 ## PIAAC IDE

 ### Criteria
-Each data query must include at least one selection from four criteria choices: display, years/studies, measure, and jurisdiction.
+Each data query must include at least one selection from four criteria choices: display, years/studies, dependent variable, and jurisdiction.
 Shown below is an outline of these selection criteria followed by a brief description.

 1. Display
    - U.S. Adults, 16–74 (Household and Prison) (data available for U.S. PIAAC 2017 and 2012/2014)